top of page

 History of the Project

-In late summer many domestic wells run dry, and although water bottles are brought out from the city and distributed it has been only on certain evenings, and not always reliably.
+In late summer many domestic wells run dry, and although water bottles are brought out from the city and distributed, it has been only on certain evenings, and not always reliably.
 During Hurricane Fiona many residents were unable to access their own water because of extended power outages.

 Purchasing water is out of the budget for many low-income households whose water is unsuitable for drinking.